Sonchie/my-profile/README.md

-# my-profile
+# portfolio
-Profile page for personal projects
+Portfolio for work and personal projects